balassy/useless-box/README.md

 - Comments in the example config file list possible commands to be used in the sequences.
 - Sequences can either run one after another or can be selected at random.

 For my hardware I used an ESP-12F rather than the Wemos but that is a personal preference.
 The speaker in my case was a 21mm diameter but larger ones can be used.
+I made the switch a bit easier to toggle by taking 1mm off the internal spindle to reduce spring tension.

 ![Schematic](./wiring/Schematic_UselessBox.jpg)